 She stands on the porch in silence with the housekeeper until the flickering light of his bike vanishes between the trees, then she turns on her heels, following Mrs. Brown upstairs to Granny’s study…

 That night, Derek doesn’t dream of football and dinosaurs as usual…

-But of a raven-haired girl with smiling grey-green eyes.
+His dreams are filled with visions of a raven-haired girl with smiling grey-green eyes.

 Taïga is riding there on her own bike, and old steel Raleigh vintage bike that once was her mom’s.
 It’s not as fancy as Derek’s, and not as fast, but it has fenders to protect her from puddles and mud, and most important – it’s hers, giving her a sense of freedom she never has experienced before.

 Mrs. Brown dragged it out from behind a lot of old stuff in the basement after hearing Granny complain about seeing her granddaughter hitching a ride with the young Vargas boy.
 They argued over the fact that Granny didn’t feel comfortable about letting her granddaughter ride along the dangerous roads, which Mrs. Brown countered pointing out that she already was.
 Grumbling, the old witch had to give in.

 Granny fixed the painting and the potato chip front wheel, she even added a little basket and voilà!
 Ready to go.
 Taïga was over the moon happy about her red bike, and it made Granny consider buying her an iPad for her birthday, even though she wasn’t much impressed by what she’d seen of the technological device.

 The fairground has set up during the night and is bustling with activity.
 It seems like all Taïga’s friends have met up for old-fashion roller-skating and all the fun the different stalls have to offer!